Nil-Andreu/ba-sprint9/README.md

-- Not working the .map
+- Put the detail in the same page as the initial one
--
+- Other exercises